Apply to the Program

 Please note that some of these documents may have already been added to your file; it is best to verify what documents you still need prior to beginning the process.
 Teacher shadow experience should be completed in the scope of the license you are seeking.
 Cooperating teachers should have a current, active Tier 3 or Tier 4 license to qualify.
 Please contact Education Department Program Coordinator Erik Williamson with any questions.

 The Education Department Program Coordinator hosts workshops early in the semester for applicants.
-Attendance of at least one workshop is mandatory so that applicants can learn more about the expectations of the application process and receive assistance on the completion of their application materials.
-This is an opportunity for students to become more acquainted with the department as well so that the staff may serve as a resource to answer any questions.
+Workshop attendance is mandatory so that applicants can learn more about the expectations of the application process and receive assistance on the completion of their application materials.
+This is also an opportunity for students to become more acquainted with the department so that the staff may serve as a resource to answer any questions.

 Students enrolled in EDUC 310 Educational Psychology each semester will utilize Taskstream for the submission of their application materials.
 Communication regarding the workshops will be sent via e-mail to all students enrolled in EDUC 310 Educational Psychology.
 Students are encouraged to communicate to the Program Coordinator if the workshop dates/times do not work for their schedule and a separate meeting time will be arranged.

 Students are welcome to attend more than one workshop as they ensure materials are completed, submitted, and their questions are answered.